murikistudio/game-jolt-api/README.md

 Wrapper for the Game Jolt API running through HTTP requests.
 It contains all Game Jolt API endpoints and aims to simplify its use where it's possible.
 Compatible with **Godot 3.5.x**.

-For examples of use, see the [Documentation](#documentation) below.
+For examples of use, see the [documentation](#documentation) below.
 There's also an example scene in `addons/gamejolt/example` containing all endpoints and parameters on a graphical interface.

 <p align="center">
   <img width="75%" alt="Game Jolt API for Godot" src="addons/gamejolt/example/screenshot.jpg">